spir0th/spir0th/README.md

 I'm Feive Gian Borcillo, also known as spir0th (or spirothXYZ, spiroth)

-I am a Senior High School (Grade 11) student at [Iligan Computer Institute](https://ici.edu.ph), under the "Information Technology" strand.
+I am a Senior High School (Grade 11) student at [Iligan Computer Institute](https://ici.edu.ph).
 Developing software is my thing, I also produce (bad) music, and I have a habit of editing videos/pictures with my sterile ideas.

 My first experiences of programming were [PyDroid 3](https://play.google.com/store/apps/details?id=ru.iiec.pydroid3) and [Sketchware](https://play.google.com/store/apps/details?id=com.besome.sketch) at the age of 11.
 To know more about how I started my programming journey, I'll make a blog about it soon!